PhenoApps/Field-Book/docs/source/brapi.rst

 ====================
 Overview
 --------
 BrAPI is an application programming interface for plant breeding.
 It allows Field Book to directly communicate with a database to import fields and traits, and export collected data.
-This eliminates the need to manually transfer files, and enables Field Book to offer more sophisticated features including additional field and trait metadata, and partial dataset synching.
+This eliminates the need to manually transfer files, and enables Field Book to offer more sophisticated features including additional field and trait metadata, and partial dataset syncing.

 Setup
 -----